sazzycooltehc/user_intro/README.md

 # 🧭 Technical Architect Roadmap (Personal Tracker)

-> A structured path to evolve from Developer → Technical Architect.
+> A structured path to evolve from Junior Dev → Developer.

 ---